kerbeh/echo360-monitor/README.md

 Echo360 Capture Monitor is an Angular app, styled in bootstrap with a Zend2 back end to aggregate and poll the Echo Capture Appliances API.
 These technologies have been chosen as a learning exercise and are not intended to be the newest or best.

 ## Missing Features
-- Currently this is a wrapper for Echo capture appliances only.
-This does not interface with Echo center or Echo ALP (yet) this means that admins will need to maintain a config file of echo appliance IPs.
 - No way to filter the devices.
 All devices will be queried and only active captures will be shown in the web interface
 - As the echo devices are stored in a config file.
 Devices configured with DHCP will need frequent updating.
 - SSL Certificates are supported but not verified